 Strawberry Cough is not only a fun strain to grow and to smoke, but it’s also nice to look at.
 This sativa strain produces buds that turn vibrant shades of purple and red while flowering in cool climates.
 It can handle moderate amounts of rainfall, though you will need to watch out for mold.

-One of the strongest sativas on our sativa strains list, Strawberry Cough has a great fruity taste that tastes like a big bag of strawberries.
+One of the strongest sativas on our sativa seed strains list, Strawberry Cough has a great fruity taste that tastes like a big bag of strawberries.
 It is reliable for producing uniform and consistent batches of weed and has a strong flavor and overall effect – you’ll appreciate the strength of this weed with its 24% THC.
+If you plan to grow this srain, you might expect it to flower in 9 weeks

 Another sativa-dominant strain for you to consider is Bruce Banner, bred by Delta9 Labs.